akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Metric totals

 Finally we add cells showing the summation of a row or a column.
-Click on the icon to the far left in the [column1] cell. select Totals from the popup:
+Click on the icon to the far left in the [column1] cell.
+Select Totals from the popup:

 ![Screenshot][560]